What This Guide Covers

 Opal Card

-An Opal card can be useful if you prefer not to use your bank card, are travelling with children who require concession fares, or want to keep transport expenses separate from other spending.
+Opal cards can be useful if you prefer not to use your bank card, are travelling with children who require concession fares, or want to keep transport expenses separate from other spending.
 It is also helpful for longer stays where repeated travel is expected.
+If you are unsure whether you actually need one, this guide explains when an Opal card is worth it.

 Opal cards can be purchased and topped up at stations, convenience stores, and other authorised retailers throughout the city.